Fair Decisions Despite Imperfect Predictions: Decisions from imperfect predictive models

-Let $\xspace \subseteq \RR^d$ be the feature domain, $\sspace = \{0,1\}$ the range of sensitive attributes,\footnote{For simplicity, we assume the sensitive attribute to be binary, potentially resulting in inadequate binary gender or race assignments.
-Our work can easily be extended to categorical sensitive attributes.} and $\outspace = \{0,1\}$ the set of ground truth labels.
+Let $\xspace \subseteq \bR^d$ be the feature domain, $\zspace = \{0,1\}$ the range of sensitive attributes,\footnote{For simplicity, we assume the sensitive attribute to be binary, potentially resulting in inadequate binary gender or race assignments.
+Our work can easily be extended to categorical sensitive attributes.} and $\yspace = \{0,1\}$ the set of ground truth labels.
 We assume the standard sigma algebras on these spaces.
-A \emph{decision rule} or \emph{policy}\footnote{We use the terms \emph{decision rule}, \emph{decision making process} and \emph{policy} interchangeably.
-We discuss connections to and differentiate ourselves from work on bandits and reinforcement learning in Section~\ref{sec:conclusions}.} is a mapping $\pi: \xspace \times \sspace \to \mathcal{P}(\{0,1\})$ that maps an individual's feature vector and sensitive attribute to a probability distribution over binary \emph{decisions} $d \in \{0,1\}$.
-For each individual, $\bx, s$ and $y$ are sampled from a ground truth distribution $P(\bx,s,y) = P(y\given \bx,s) P(\bx,s)$.
-A decision $d$ is sampled from a given policy $d \sim \pi(d\given \bx, s)$, where we often write $\pi(\bx,s)$ for $\pi(d\given \bx, s)$.
-The decision controls whether the label $y \sim P(y\given \bx,s)$ comes into existence.
-For example, in loan decisions, the feature vector $\bx$ may include an individual'{}s salary, education, or credit history; the sensitive attribute $s$ may indicate sex (\eg, female or male); the decision $d$ specifies whether the individual receives a loan ($d = 1$) or not ($d = 0$); and the label $y$ indicates whether an individual repays a loan ($y = 1$) or defaults ($y=0$) \emph{upon receiving it}.
+A \emph{decision rule} or \emph{policy}\footnote{We use the terms \emph{decision rule}, \emph{decision making process} and \emph{policy} interchangeably in this paper.} is a mapping $\pi: \xspace \times \zspace \to \mathcal{P}(\{0,1\})$ that maps an individual'{}s feature vector and sensitive attribute to a probability distribution over \emph{decisions} $d \in \{0,1\}$.
+For each individual, we sample $x, z$ and $y$ from a ground truth distribution $\dP(X,Z,Y) = \dP(Y\given X,Z) \dP(X,Z)$.
+Decisions $d$ are sampled from a policy $d \sim \pi(D\given x, z)$, where we often write $\pi(x,z)$ for $\pi(D\given x, z)$ and $\pi(D=1 \given x, z)$ for the probability of a positive decision given features~$x, z$.
+The decision determines whether the label $y \sim \dP(Y\given X,Z)$ comes into existence.
+In loan decisions, the feature vector $x$ may include salary, education, or credit history; the sensitive attribute $z$ may indicate sex; a loan can be granted ($d = 1$) or denied ($d = 0$); and the label $y$ indicates repayment ($y = 1$) or default ($y=0$) \emph{upon receiving a loan}.